alexchaomander/semantic-kernel-v1.0-hackathon/submissions/CodeMapper/README.md

 It was built for the second Semantic Kernel Hackathon with the following goals in mind:

 1. Create a useful tool and proof-of-concept that shows how SK can be used to solve real-world problems
+1. Showcase the use of KM as a memory plugin for SK
+	1. Test FML's Elasticsearch adapter
+1. Create helper plugins to help with the mapping process
+1. Test prompts and planners
-1. Create a plugin that wraps some of Elasticsearch's API
+1. [Maybe] create a plugin that wraps some of Elasticsearch's API
 	1. NLP to create indices
 	1. NLP to search indices
 	1. more?
-1. Showcase the use of KM as a memory plugin for SK
-	1. Test FML's Elasticsearch adapter
 1. Learn new things and have fun!

-our goal was to showcase the use of FML's ES adapter and the use of KM as a memory plugin for SK.

 ## Why Code Mapper?